Sylvester James Gates: Career

-Gates was a Martin Luther King Jr. Visiting Scholar at MIT (2010–11) and was a Residential Scholar at MIT's Simmons Hall.
+Gates was a Martin Luther King Jr. Visiting Scholar at MIT (2010–11) and was a residential scholar at MIT's Simmons Hall.
 He is pursuing ongoing research into string theory, supersymmetry, and supergravity.
 His current research focus is on Adinkra symbols, a graph-theoretic technique for studying supersymmetric representation theories.

-In 2018, Gates was elected to the presidential line of the American Physical Society: he began serving as its Vice President in 2019, served as President in 2021, and Past-President in 2022.
+In 2018, Gates was elected to the presidential line of the American Physical Society: he began serving as its vice president in 2019, served as president in 2021, and past president in 2022.
+He is also a past president of the National Society of Black Physicists (NSBP).